vsolovyov/blog/content/good-webcams.md

 lot of it as well.
 The craft is full with small details and inconveniences.

 He found that there are basically no good webcams.
-A lot of the time an image quality is meh, and rare presence of 4k is usually not better than 1080p, because resolution is not quality.
+A lot of the time an image quality is meh, and the rare presence of 4k is usually not better than 1080p, because resolution is not quality.
 Some camera apparently does upscaling from 1080p to 4k in its driver, indicated by poor quality and high CPU load.
 He also has a really good camera, Fujifilm X-T1.
 As any other good camera, it can't be